 Customer Safety is our Top Priority

-DC Water remains strongly committed to working with the U.S. Army Corps of Engineers Washington Aqueduct to minimize lead release from pipes throughout the District by controlling corrosion, monitoring for lead at the tap, replacing lead service pipes, educating our customers on the health impacts of lead, and helping them identify and remove lead sources on their property.
+DC Water works with the U.S. Army Corps of Engineers Washington Aqueduct to control corrosion of pipes and plumbing throughout the District, which minimizes the release of lead into water.
+DC Water meets all EPA standards for lead in water, and continues to monitor for lead at the tap, replace lead service pipes, and help customers identify and remove lead sources on their property.

-Water is lead-free when it leaves the treatment plant, but lead can be released when water comes in contact with pipes and plumbing fixtures that contain lead.
+Water is essentially lead-free when it leaves the Aqueduct’s treatment facility and travels through DC Water’s distribution system and water mains in the street.
+Clean water can come in contact with lead as it flows through the pipes and plumbing in and around your home.
+Lead enters water through corroding plumbing materials including lead service pipes, galvanized iron household pipes, lead solder, and brass faucets, valves, or fittings.
 Lead sources and lead levels vary between buildings, so it is important to identify and remove any lead sources in each building.

 Protecting drinking water from lead sources is the shared responsibility of DC Water and the property owner.
-DC Water strongly encourages residents to identify and remove any lead pipes or plumbing materials serving their home.
-For information about your service line, contact Customer Service at (202) 354-3600 or view our lead service line map.
-Residents may also request a lead test kit from the Drinking Water Division at 202-612-3440 or by emailing email@example.com.
+DC Water strongly encourages residents to identify and remove any lead pipes or plumbing materials serving their home, especially lead service lines.
+For information about your service line, contact Customer Service at (202) 787-4044 or view our lead service line map.